-Keith Claudius Issac Mitchell (born 12 November 1946) is a Grenadian politician who has been Prime Minister of Grenada since 2013; previously he served as Prime Minister from 1995 to 2008.
-He is the longest-serving Prime Minister in Grenadian history, holding the office for almost 19 years.
-He is currently leader of the New National Party (NNP) and was Leader of the Opposition from 2008 to 2013.
+Keith Claudius Mitchell (born 12 November 1946) is a Grenadian politician who served as Prime Minister of Grenada from 1995 to 2008 and from 2013 to 2022.
+He is the longest-serving Prime Minister in Grenadian history, holding the office for more than 22 years.
+He was leader of the New National Party (NNP) from 1989 until 2024 and has been the Leader of the Opposition in the House of Representatives of Grenada from 2008 to 2013, and again from 2022 to 2025.
 Wikipedia

 Annie Clark (born September 28, 1982), known professionally as St. Vincent, is an American musician, singer-songwriter and record producer.
 Wikipedia

-Edward Espenett Case (born September 27, 1952) is an American lawyer and Democratic politician serving as the U.S. representative for Hawaii's 1st congressional district, which covers the urban core of Honolulu.
+Edward Espenett Case (born September 27, 1952) is an American lawyer and politician.
+A member of the Democratic Party, he has served as the U.S. representative for Hawaii's 1st congressional district since 2019, which covers the urban core of Honolulu.
 He represented the 2nd district, which covers the rest of the state, from 2002 to 2007.
 Wikipedia

 George Mitchell may refer to: Wikipedia